Zambia has made progress in reducing child mortality, but challenges remain in maternal and neonatal mortality

 Malnutrition continues to be an underlying cause of children’s deaths with little change to stunting levels in the last few decades.
 Zambia’s general population has an estimated HIV prevalence of 11.1 per cent, with women carrying a higher burden at 14.2 per cent.
 Health issues are worse in rural areas and among the poor.

-UNICEF Zambia’s health programme is geared towards ending preventable maternal and child mortality.
+UNICEF Zambia’s health programme is geared towards supporting an end to preventable maternal and child mortality.
 Our work is anchored in the National Health Strategic Plan 2017-2021 and the National Community Health Strategy 2019-2021.

 UNICEF’s health programme works to keep mothers healthy and help provide a strong start to children’s lives.
 We aim to ensure that by 2021, children and women will benefit from clear improvements in antenatal care and skilled birth attendance; maternal, newborn and postnatal care; immunisation coverage and school-based health interventions; as well as expanded coverage in the treatment of children affected by diarrhoea, pneumonia, malaria and acute malnutrition.
 This will be achieved through aiming to increase the number of: